Podshot/MCEdit-Unified/README.md

 `$sudo apt-get install python-opengl python-pygame python-yaml python-numpy`

-You should now be able to run MCEdit with `python mcedit.py` assuming you've installed all the dependencies correctly.
+You should now be able to run MCEdit-Unified with `python mcedit.py` assuming you've installed all the dependencies correctly.